carwinz/git-interactive/README.md

 Make the __git status__ command interactive.

-Instead of running 'git status' and then running another command for each file (e.g. git add somedir/somefile), this removes the need for the second command.
-Instead you can hit a single key to stage, checkout, etc files.
+Instead of running 'git status' and then running another command for each file (e.g. git add somedir/somefile), this removes the need for typing follow-up commands.
+Instead you can hit a single key to stage a file, checkout a file, etc.

 Simply use the arrow keys to go the appropriate line and press one of the following: